alyssabird/etheal-contracts/README.md

 All the tokens it holds can be used to create and revoke grants, transfer tokens to existing but not started grants.

-Tokens for future crowdsales are held at the address of 0x1, which can be only moved to a crowdsale contract.
+Tokens for future crowdsales are held at the address of 0x1, which can only be moved to a crowdsale contract.
 Crowdsale contracts send excess HEAL tokens back to address 0x1.
 If there is no active crowdsale (which has started but not ended), then it can set a new crowdsale contract and transfer tokens to it.

-We have decided to handle crowdsales in separate contract to the EthealController, because there will be several rounds of sales, and the exact timing of round 2 and 3 is unknown yet.
+We have decided to handle crowdsales in a separate contract to the EthealController, because there will be several rounds of sales, and the exact timing of round 2 and 3 is unknown yet.

 ![Token Distribution](https://etheal.com/img/chart-heal-token.svg "Token Distribution")